Frequently Asked Questions about Right to Rent

 Why is it important to support the vacation rental industry?

-The emergence of COVID-19 has challenged the vacation rental industry like nothing else in history.
-In addition to the impact of the pandemic, we continue to see increasingly wide-ranging regulatory and policy issues, including overreaching local policies, outright bans, and unfair taxation.
+We continue to see increasingly wide-ranging regulatory and policy issues, including overreaching local policies, outright bans, and unfair taxation.
 These temporary regulations are trending towards longstanding law if action isn’t immediate.

 What is Right to Rent?